astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 - Schema checks.
 - Comparisons between multiple columns, both aggregated and not aggregated.

-> **Note**: In the provider version 1.0.0 you should non-fully aggregated statements into their own operator, separate from the fully aggregated ones!
-How to do this is shown in the example below.
+> **Note**: You should partially aggregated statements into their own operator, separate from the fully aggregated ones.
+See the next example for how to do this.

 In the example below, three checks are defined: `my_row_count_check`, `my_column_sum_comparison_check` and  `my_column_addition_check` (the names can be freely chosen).
 The first check runs a SQL statement asserting that the table contains at least 1000 rows, the second check compares the sum of two columns and the third check confirms that for each row `MY_COL_1 + MY_COL_2 = MY_COL_3` is true.